vitawebsitedesign/blog/_posts/2019-7-16-css-spritesheet-limitations.md

 ## Against
 The common argument AGAINST is that they complicate CSS, they present a less malleable solution, but most importantly, represent a larger load time when the spritesheet needs to be first downloaded.
 While the latter pitfall can be mitigated through CDN hosting, this post assumes no CDN.

-## When should i use css spritesheets?
-This aint a black and white question - you gotta analyze your priorities by order and ensure that the benefits outweigh the costs.

 ## Lost semantic meaning
 CSS sprites are implemented via background-image, which likely means you wont be using an <img />.